razawi/angular-flashCards-client/README.md

 The [API Server](https://github.com/razawi/flash-cards-server) Is a more mature project.

 Be sure to get a general idea by looking at the [full project doc](https://github.com/razawi/betterFlashCards)

+## TODO
+* map API calls URL's for server adjustments
+* make widget for link,edit,delete
+* UI for card
+* UI pop ups for login and sign up
+* fix load directive or get new one
+* should the link also be a button? make logic for It
+* button logic wwith params - Inside widget CTRL
+* Think about editing
+* should all but cards have a description?